fede2cr/magrathea/README.md

 Orchid research material includes several book of Costa Rican orchids, propagation, cultivation, troubleshooting and of orchids of the World.

 ![Orchid research](https://github.com/fede2cr/magrathean_terraforming_services/blob/master/doc/img/research_library/Orquídeas.gif "Orchid research")

+## Drone selection

+After evaluating the security of comercial drones, it is clear we would spend more time looking into ways to secure them so I'm recomending we stay away from proprietary platforms.

+Out of the Gonkai scene in Shenzhen are comming out some excelente drone kits based on somewhat industry standards with cheap and quality spare parts, which is very important for long term usage of the drones, so we are currently evaluating S500 drone kits with good results so far.

+Due to the long range flights, "plane" type drones might be a better platform for production, but for now we want to develop the tecnology using multi-rotors such as quad copers, due to their ease of use and land, and the hability to hoover while droping seeds, increasing acuracy on seed placement for evaluation porpuses.

 ## Project diary